 Costs are approximately $450.
 Contact your County 4-H program for possible financial assistance.

 How can I apply?

-The application will be available soon in both qualtrics and paper format.
+The application will be available in both qualtrics and paper format.
 You may submit the application in either format.
 Applications will be due in the November ahead of the April travel dates.